 On top of that, Dogecoin uses the Proof of Work (PoW) algorithm that Bitcoin also uses.
 It capitalizes on putting in “work.”
 Any modern computer can quickly calculate a hash.
 There’s nothing difficult about that, as it takes less than a second to compute a new hash.

 To make it more difficult to mine new blocks, the Dogecoin blockchain introduces a “difficulty” property just like the Bitcoin blockchain.
 Now, the generated hash must match a specific pattern according to the “difficulty” property.

 In other words, the higher the difficulty, the fewer matching hashes are possible.
 Therefore, it takes longer to generate a hash that matches this particular difficulty.
 For that reason, people refer to this algorithm as Proof of Work (PoW).

 Bitcoin mines a new block every 10 minutes, while for the Dogecoin network, miners generate a new block every minute on average.

 Supply: Inflationary Design

-Bitcoin implements a hard cap for the total number of Bitcoins that node operators can mine, set at 21 million bitcoins.
-To date, just over 18.5 million Bitcoins have been mined.
+Bitcoin implements a hard cap for the total number of Bitcoins that node operators can mine, set at 21 million BTC.
+To date, over 19.3 million of it has been mined.
 Once we hit the 21 million mark, nobody would be able to mine more bitcoins.
-From this point on, Bitcoin miners will only receive transaction fees for finding a matching hash.
+From this point on, miners will only receive transaction fees for finding a matching hash.

 Dogecoin takes a different approach to its economic design.
-The coin has chosen for an inflationary design.
+The developers went for an inflationary design.

 This design choice means that Dogecoin enjoys an infinite supply.
 As mentioned before, miners receive a reward of 10,000 DOGE coins for each block they mine.
 Therefore, at the current rate, 14,400,000 DOGE coins are mined daily (= 10,000 DOGE rewards * 24 hours * 60 minutes).